Showing 1-20 of 382 products

 However, standalone medical scheduling systems can be more affordable than complete suites.
 Patient appointment scheduling vendors such as NueMD and Practice Management ULTRA offering standalone modules.

 Another viable strategy for buyers looking for an affordable deployment option is to consider software as a service (SaaS), or online patient scheduling software.
 In addition to being a cost-effective way to get a medical appointment scheduling system up and running, Web-based solutions can be easier to host and maintain because the system is installed off-premise and supported by the vendor rather than internal IT staff.
 PrognoCIS by Bizmatics is just one of many Web-based practice management vendors with online medical appointment scheduling applications.

 What Type of Buyer Are You?

 Before you can evaluate systems, you’ll want to know what buyer category you belong to.
-We believe 90%+ of buyers fall into one of these categories:
+We believe at least 90 percent of buyers fall into one of these categories:

 The Vendor Landscape

 While the landscape is very saturated and may appear confusing, the available options can be segmented by their suitability to the different buyer and company types.